Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 73998 * 1536 * 4 = 0.42 GB RAM required
 ```

+So 0.42 GB RAM is required to load a vector database of this size in memory.
+Hosting the web-app and the backend also requires some memory.

 The size of the database is 1.26 GB

+### Example

+For the Woo-request: [Woo-besluit mogelijke nieuwe wegverbinding tussen de A44 en de N208](https://www.zuid-holland.nl/politiek-bestuur/gedeputeerde-staten/besluiten/besluit/woo-besluit-mogelijke-nieuwe-wegverbinding-tussen-de-a44-en-de-n208) the document [3-2024-04-02-plan-van-aanpak-n208-a44-regionaal-overleg-geredigeerd-pdf.pdf](https://www.zuid-holland.nl/publish/besluitenattachments/woo-besluit-mogelijke-nieuwe-wegverbinding-tussen-de-a44-en-de-n208/3-2024-04-02-plan-van-aanpak-n208-a44-regionaal-overleg-geredigeerd-pdf.pdf)" has 12 pages.
+This translates to 16 vectors for a chunk size of 1200 characters.
+The document [Processed 2-2025-04-03-probleemanalyse-bereikbaarheid-verkeersveiligheid-en-leefbaarheid-a.pdf](https://www.zuid-holland.nl/publish/besluitenattachments/woo-besluit-mogelijke-nieuwe-wegverbinding-tussen-de-a44-en-de-n208/2-2025-04-03-probleemanalyse-bereikbaarheid-verkeersveiligheid-en-leefbaarheid-a.pdf) is a 107 pages, which translates to 134 vectors.
+At the moment only (selectable) text is used to create vectors.
+Images, for example, are ignored.

 ## Pipeline service